-Hitachi Drive Fitness Test is free hard drive diagnostic software available for use on most drives available today.
+Windows Drive Fitness Test is free hard drive diagnostic software available for use on most drives available today.

 Error Checking, sometimes referred to as scandisk, is a hard drive testing tool that comes with Microsoft Windows that can scan your hard drive in search of a wide range of errors.

 This tool can also attempt to correct a number of hard drive problems.